lgpperry/lgpperry.github.io/index.md

 classes: wide
 ---

-Welcome!
-I am an Assistant Professor in the Mathematics and Statistics Department at CSU, Sacramento.

 ## About

 As a college student, I went to six different colleges and universities, switched majors countless times, and finally graduated after five years.
 I started college wanting to be an opera singer and starred in a condensed version of Leonard Bernstein's <a href="https://vimeo.com/32599888" target="_blank">Trouble in Tahiti</a>.
 Eventually I found my way to Statistics and went on to do my PhD in Applied Statistics at UC Riverside.